EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Jsdoc.md

 # Jsdoc

-As mentioned earlier, **Zero-ui** components make use of JSDoc.
+As mentioned earlier, **Zero-UI** components make use of JSDoc.
 However, to enable type checking and auto-completion, you need to have TypeScript installed and ensure that its server is running.

 ## JSDoc Comments